 You and the production company need to be aware of any possible copyright issues with a building or public structure that you plan to project your image on.
 Creating a 3D graphic model of the building or physical subject in question without the permission of its owner, or without a license to do so, could be considered infringement.

-Matthew Nix, director of development at Chicago Projection Mapping, stated, "Any company that offers unpermitted or 'guerrilla' mapping services is likely not following local code, which means without legal protection.
-It is possible to have the event shut down and equipment confiscated at any moment."
+"Any company that offers unpermitted or 'guerrilla' mapping services is likely not following local code, which means without legal protection," said Matthew Nix, director of development at Chicago Projection Mapping.
+"It is possible to have the event shut down and equipment confiscated at any moment."

-"Define precisely what is to be done: where, when, how and by whom.
-The advertiser should expect to bear the risk of what it requests, but defining the engagement precisely allows the advertiser to be very direct in requiring the vendor to bear the risk of anything falling outside those parameters."
+"Define precisely what is to be done: where, when, how and by whom," Wassom said.
+"The advertiser should expect to bear the risk of what it requests, but defining the engagement precisely allows the advertiser to be very direct in requiring the vendor to bear the risk of anything falling outside those parameters."